Italian pacification campaigns in Somalia: Battle of Hiraan

-Battle of Buloburde
+Battles of Buloburde and Beledweyne

-Between 1915 and 1918 Dervish columns conducted raids into Italian-controlled territories in February 1916, but were stopped by the garrisons of Buloburde and Tiyeglow; on the following 27 March, thanks to the betrayal of some Somali irregulars hired into the service of the Italians,the dervishes took and sacked the fort of Bulo Burti, with Colonel Bessone's Askari forces rereating.
+Between 1915 and 1918, Dervish columns conducted raids into Italian-controlled territories in February 1916, but were stopped by the garrisons of Buloburde and Tiyeglow; on the following 27 March, thanks to the betrayal of some Somali irregulars hired into the service of the Italians, the dervishes took and sacked the fort of Bulo Burti, with Colonel Bessone's Askari forces rereating.
+After the recapture of Bulo Burti, an Italian column under captain Silvestri defeated and dispersed the Dervishes in the battle of Beledweyne (16 January 1917), which was the main base of operations against Italian Somaliland.
+The Italian column had light casualties (6 dead and 4 wounded), while the Dervishes suffered 50 dead and numerous wounded; furthermore, the Italians captured 200 camels, depriving Dervishes of transport capabilities.
+The Dervishes stopped conducting significant attacks on Italian Somaliland for the rest of World War I.

 Banadir resistance

-The Banadir resistance was the collective resistance to Italian colonialism in the Banaadir region, anti colonial campaigns led by the Bimaal, Wacdaan, Abgaal, and other southern Somali clans against Italian forces in southern Somalia from the late 1890s to the early 1920s.
-It officially began after the Battle of Lafoole in which two Italian were ambushed and killed, then the killing of Italian official Antonio Cecchi at Lafoole in 1896, which triggered reprisals and a wider revolt centered around Merca and the Shabelle valley.
+The Banadir resistance was the collective resistance to Italian colonialism in the Banaadir region, anti colonial campaigns led by the Bimaal, Wa'daan, Abgaal, and other southern Somali clans against Italian forces in southern Somalia from the late 1890s to the early 1920s.
+It officially began after the Battle of Lafoole in which two Italian were ambushed and killed, then the killing of Italian official Antonio Cecchi at Lafoole in 1896, which triggered reprisals and a wider revolt centered around Marka and the Shebelle Valley.
 The rebellion led primarily by the powerful pro-slavery clan of the Bimaal following the contrast made by the Colonial Benadir Company against the slave trade, led to the total failure of the "pacification" policy designed in Rome.